simphotonics/generic_reader/README.md

 The example below show how to register a decoder for a Dart `Enum` and read an instance of the enumeration.
-In this case, instead of creating a custom class we just register and instance of the already defined generic class `EnumDecoder<E extends Enum>`:
+In this case, instead of creating a custom decoder class we just register an instance of the already defined generic class [`EnumDecoder`][EnumDecoder]:

 <details>  <summary> Click to show source-code. </summary>